datacarpentry/stata-economics/_episodes/03-transform-data.md

 teaching: 0
 exercises: 0
 questions:
-- How do I transfrom the data in the shape I need?
+- "What is tidy data?"
-- What is tidy data?
+- "How do I transfrom the data in the shape I need?"
 objectives:
 - "Filter the rows and columns of your data using `drop` and `keep`."
 - "Reshape data."